Find out about Authorised Economic Operator (AEO) status, including the benefits and how to apply.

 HR requirements for security and safety

-You should ensure that employees in security sensitive positions or high risk areas have received appropriate security screening.
-If you use an agency for recruitment purposes you must ensure that the background checks are being carried out on your behalf - including any additional company requirements.
+You should make sure that employees in security sensitive positions or high risk areas have received appropriate security screening.
+If you use an agency for recruitment purposes you must make sure that the background checks are being carried out on your behalf - including any additional company requirements.

 Exchange of information between HMRC and the Civil Aviation Authority (CAA)